brucehsieh56/thsieh4.github.io/_posts/2017-11-18-Get-Coordinates-in-Longitude-and-Latitude-using-Google-Maps-Geocoding-API.md

 <p style="text-align: center;">3.<code>API Key</code></p>

-1. `https://maps.googleapis.com/maps/api/geocode/json?address=` is the default url for address (coordaintes) query, there is no need to modify it.
+1. `https://maps.googleapis.com/maps/api/geocode/json?address=` is the default or prefix url for location query, there is no need to modify it.
-2. `the place we are interested in` is the **school name** in our data, but with different format.
+2. `the place we are interested in` is the **school name** in our data.
 3. `API Key` is your secret API key (that you get from [Google](https://developers.google.com/maps/documentation/geocoding/get-api-key)).

 ---

-In detail, `the place we are interested in` should have the format like `1600+Amphitheatre+Parkway,+Mountain+View,+CA`.
-For example, if we want to get the coordinates of **University of Pittsburgh-Pittsburgh Campus**, we should use
+In detail, the second part, `the place we are interested in`, should have the format like `1600+Amphitheatre+Parkway,+Mountain+View,+CA`.
+For example, if we want to get the location of **University of Pittsburgh-Pittsburgh Campus**, we should use

 <p style="text-align: center;"><code>University+of+Pittsburgh+Pittsburgh+Campus</code></p>